The open spaces she lived among as a child formed Carol’s early education in an outdoor life where books were mainly absent.

 'It was a good move.
 Journalism was a chance to learn so much about the world and to develop many skills.
 There were court proceedings to cover, local politicians to hold to account and people of all kinds to interview - and there was writing.
 These are the experiences which would eventually lead to the early books.

-'Although teaching was back-stage for now, I was still interested in education, in covering stories of inspirational teachers and innovative schools.
+‘Although teaching was back-stage for a while, I was still interested in education, in covering stories of inspirational teachers and innovative schools.

-'Working in London a decade or so later, an interview with a Family Planning doctor led to my first book, The Ostrich Position.
+‘Working in London a decade or so later, an interview with a Family Planning doctor led to being invited to teach teenagers and to my first book, The Ostrich Position.
 This was followed by invitations to develop and teach courses on sex education and was the beginning of various kinds of part-time teaching.

 'Journalism, books and education fitted together and the work of writing, teaching - and learning - continues.'

 Carol has worked with hundreds of groups of teenagers in London schools.
 She has been a Visiting Lecturer in the Department of Journalism at London's City University and an RLF (Royal Literary Fund) fellow at Westminster University.